tauri-apps/tauri-docs/website/docs/usage/identity.md

 ## Splashscreen

-Loading an application may take time.
+Loading an application for the first time may take time.
 Making users wait without any indication of progress is bad for your UX.
 Tauri allows you to define a custom splashscreen, a placeholder that will be displayed until your application has finished loading.

 To define a splashscreen, you can call the method `splashscreen_html` like following: